matthewbrookes/Enigma/README.md

 ## Configuring Enigma
 There are sample rotor configuration files in rotors/ and plugboard configuration files in plugboards/

+These configuration files were not produced by Matthew Brookes
 ### Configuring Rotors
 Rotors are defined by mapping each letter to another using a zero-based index of the alphabet i.e. 0 = 'A', 1 = 'B'...